 Named for the chef's grandmother, Caffé Nonna has been serving up from-scratch Italian dishes for 19 years.
 Reviewers give high marks to the house-specialty Seafood Angelina, which includes shrimp, scallops, baby clams and mussels on fettuccine in a white-wine cream sauce.

 Sandwiched between Dallas and Fort Worth, family-owned Saviano's has been dishing out its tried-and-true recipes since 1992.
 The beloved garlic knots are complimentary with salads and main courses.
 Just be sure to save room for favorites including chicken Alfredo and penne alla vodka, reviewers say.

 City: Salt Lake City

 Many devotees say the pizza at L'Osteria Mondello is the best in town, and you can easily pick up a pie or down a slice in the pizzeria up front.
-But venture to the back of the restaurant and you'll find a quaint, sit-down restaurant serving Italian standards from pasta and seafood dishes to chicken and veal.
+But venture to the back and you'll find a quaint, sit-down restaurant serving Italian standards from pasta and seafood dishes to chicken and veal.